Our Training Programme

 To apply for a place on these courses contact: mailto:email@example.com

-You will need to apply for the place via application form which is linked below.
+Please find the attached flyer for the training as well as an application form, you will need to apply for the place via application form which is linked below for your use.

 GRT Cultural Awareness training